Music in Me

 Joseph received a message from an Angel in a dream that he should take Mary and Jesus and depart for Egypt until he is told it is safe to return, for Herod wanted to kill his Child, Jesus.

 I recognize the deep trust Joseph had in believing the words of an Angel, although it came to him in a dream, and for leaving with his family that night without questioning it.
 I see a submission to Joseph on the part of Mary in going along with it without arguing.
 It must also have been hard on Mary, to uproot her life and make a journey to Egypt on such short notice, in the middle of the night, no less, on treacherous and hard roads.
 Yet, she got up, ever eager and ready to do the will of God and to be submissive to her husband, Joseph.
-They were very detached from material possessions and their community, not restricting or limiting in any way their love their people.
+They were very detached from material possessions and their community, not restricting or limiting in any way their love for their people.
 They were in the world but not of the world.
 I imagine they packed little for this journey.
-I also imagine their anxiety must have shot up too, to think their precious baby Jesus in danger, and wanted to protect Him fiercely.
+I also imagine their anxiety must have shot up too, to think their precious baby Jesus in danger, and they must have felt a profound desire to protect Him fiercely.
 They trusted God and submitted their lives to God’s hands to set out on this journey.
+“If He has told us to take this journey, then He would surely protect and provide for us.”
+Faith.
+Hope.
+Love.

 Mother, please help me to be detached from material possessions and worldly status for it is the world I have always known and longed for, you who knows how to be content with all that God gives you and ask for nothing more.

 Mary must have felt deep worry at the thought of her baby in danger.
 Did she give Jesus a kiss on the cheek out of love and out of comfort, as she held Him in her arms, and her worry rose up?
+Jesus allowed Himself to go through this discomfort.
+Was He woken up by this or did He sleep all through the journey?
 She must have worried all throughout the journey and even while they lived in Egypt until Herod passed away.
 Imagine how grieved she felt when she heard news after they had left that Herod had killed the babies in Israel who were 2 years and under.
 And her grief was for the babies, for Herod, for Israel, for herself, for her family, and for God.
 Is there something else I am missing?

 3. The Loss of Jesus for Three Days (Luke 2:41-50)